Emily Sadka: Victoria University (N.Z.)

 Sadka began her teaching of Southeast Asian History in New Zealand as Assistant Lecturer at the Victoria University of Wellington.
 Sadka's undergraduate class in Southeast Asian history was considered innovative for 1958 New Zealand.
 Historian Anthony Reid, who had not previously studied history at school, became interested while at the University.
-He thereafter obtained a B.A. in Economics and History (1960) and M.A.in History (1961).
+He thereafter obtained a B.A. and M.A. in Wellington and PhD in History at Cambridge (1965)and would eventually succeed Sadka at ANU.

 Return to Australian National University

-Jim Davison brought Emily Sadka back to his Pacific History Department at ANU in 1960 as a Research Fellow, promoted in 1962 to a tenured Fellowship after the resignation of John Bastin.
+Jim Davidson brought Emily Sadka back to his Department of Pacific History, Research School of Pacific (and Asian) Studies, Australian National University in 1960 as a Research Fellow, promoted in 1962 to a tenured Fellowship after the resignation of John Bastin.
 In the 1960s she supervised a number of dissertations on Malaysian history.

 Early death

 Emily Sadka died on 19 July 1968 in Perth, Western Australia, the same year her revised thesis in book form, "The Protected Malay States, 1874-1895," was published.

 Three boxes of her handwritten drafts and extracts from various journals are kept at the National Library of Australia, and at the Australian National University's Library.